Travel guide

 • Intensive use (video, tethering, remote work): 10 GB or more per week.

-Keep in mind that on fjord and aurora routes you'll be uploading a lot of photos and videos, so it's usually better to go with more.
-If you're unsure, our guide on how much data you need for travel helps you calculate it based on your own consumption, and you can always top up without getting stuck.
+Keep in mind that on fjord and aurora routes, you'll upload many photos and videos, so it's usually better to err on the side of caution.
+If in doubt, calculate with a margin over your usual data consumption, and remember that you can always top up without getting stuck.

 How to activate it on your trip

 Installation is the same as any eSIM and takes 1 minute with Wi-Fi.
-The key is to do it at home before you leave: download the profile, and upon landing, you just need to activate the data.
-No need to look for a store in a Nordic airport at eleven at night.
+The key is to do it at home before you leave: download the profile, and when you land, you just need to activate the data.
+No need to search for a store in a Nordic airport at eleven at night.

 The basic process is as follows: